nasa/oceandata-notebooks/book/notebooks/oci/oci_no2.md

 ```

 We can get the spatial coordinates from the first granule, since these are invariant.
-We have concatenated along a new dimension (i.e. a dimension not present in the datasets).
+We have concatenated along a new dimension (i.e., a dimension not present in the datasets).
 To incorporate the temporal coordinates, we can add a variable for the "time" dimension by grabbing it from the filename.

 ```{code-cell} ipython3
 space = xr.open_dataset(paths[0], group="navigation_data")